Protein Cereal

 “I make your protein cereal at least once a week- it’s just so good” – Haleem

 - Protein powder.
-I used vanilla soy protein powder, but you can use any flavor you prefer.
-As for the type of protein powder, I’d recommend soy, brown rice, or pea protein concentrate.
-I wouldn’t recommend whey protein, which makes for a sticky batter.
+I used vanilla casein protein powder, but you can use any flavor you prefer.
+As for protein powder, I’d recommend casein, brown rice, or pea protein.
+I wouldn’t recommend whey protein, as it makes the batter sticky.

 - Peanut butter.
-I used smooth peanut butter, but it will work with any smooth nut or seed butter.
+I used smooth peanut butter, but it will work with any smooth nut or seed butter (I love almond butter).
 This holds everything together and adds some healthy fats (and satiety!).

 - Maple syrup.
 Adds a touch of sweetness and helps hold the cereal together.